timongty/tezcrowd/readme.md

 **<h3>Smart Contract Entrypoints</h3>**

-The crowdfunding has 4 entrypoints.
+The crowdfunding smart contract has 4 entrypoints.

 1. Create Project - Initialise a new crowdfunding project